 Eligible students may apply online to the College Childcare Fund for help towards registered childcare.
 The fund is means tested, so depending on your circumstances, we may pay for some or all of your registered childcare.

-The College has additional Discretionary Funds to help students who are experiencing hardship as a result of coming to college.
-The College expects you to have made arrangements to support yourself for the first few weeks of the course and to take all reasonable steps to bridge gaps in your income for example by finding part-time employment.
+The College has additional Discretionary Funds to help students experiencing financial difficulties as a result of attending college.
+The College expects you to have made arrangements to support yourself for the first few weeks of the course and to take all reasonable steps to bridge gaps in your income, for example, by finding part-time employment.

 If you receive benefits and plan to study full-time, you should check how your payments might be affected before enrolling at college.
 Talk to your local benefits office before you apply for a course.